- See & Do

 The city itself is compact and filled to the brim with child friendly attractions, shops and places to eat, ensuring that you will never run out of things to keep your children captivated and entertained.
 Canterbury is best explored on foot and due to its pedestrainised streets it is a safe place to visit with your children.

+This great Abbey, marking the rebirth of Christianity in southern England, was founded shortly after AD 597 by St Augustine.
 Originally created as a burial place for the Anglo-Saxon kings of Kent, it is part of the Canterbury World Heritage Site, along with the Cathedral and St Martin's Church.

 Pre booked tours can be accommodated, during opening hours.
 For times and details please contact the Abbey.

 For educational visits please telephone 01483 252 013

 For coach parking facilities please contact the Visitor Operations Site Supervisor on 01227 767345.
 There is no parking on site, but there is a pay & display car park directly opposite the site entrance.

 Disabled access (all site can be viewed, but some steps).
 A public pay car park is nearby.

 St Augustine's Abbey is a short walk over the road from Canterbury city centre.